Kundan730/Nexus-Vista-NFT-Marketplace/README.md

 High-Value NFT Portfolios:

-Investors can create diversified portfolios of high-value NFTs, including digital art, virtual real estate, and collectibles, by purchasing fractions of multiple NFTs within a single platform.
+Investors can create diversified portfolios of high-value NFTs, including digital art, music, virtual real estate, and collectibles, by purchasing fractions of multiple NFTs within a single platform.

 Liquidity and Trading: